 Most people who are suicidal don’t actually want to die.
 They just can’t see any other way to end their pain.
 Almost all people who die by suicide are suffering from a mental health condition like depression, even though they may not know it.
 Other emotional problems, such as anxiety disorders, bipolar disorder, substance abuse or eating disorders, can lead to thoughts of suicide.
 Identifying and treating these conditions can reduce those feelings of hopelessness and loneliness and show us that there are other ways to deal with the pain.

 No matter how bad it seems, there is hope.
 Conditions like depression are treatable, and suicides can be prevented.

-The Counseling and Testing Center professional staff encourage students to come in as soon as possible to begin getting the support they need.
-Students who are feeling suicidal during business hours shoud walk over in person to the Counseling and Testing Center at 75 Piedmont Ave., NE, Suite 200 A, and inform the front desk staff member that they’d like to speak with a counselor.
+The Counseling Center professional staff encourage students to come in as soon as possible to begin getting the support they need.
+Students who are feeling suicidal during business hours should walk over in person to the Counseling Center at 75 Piedmont Ave., NE, Suite 200 A, and inform the front desk staff member that they’d like to speak with a counselor.
 Students who believe themselves to be in an immediate, life threatening crisis should alert the front desk staff member when they check in.